Milk Protein (MPC/MPI)

 Whey 'fast' digestion and rapid leucine peak

 The 20% whey component in milk protein provides rapid amino acid availability with high leucine content, triggering mTORC1 activation and acute MPS within 30-60 minutes.
-Combined with casein's sustained release, milk protein provides BOTH the rapid anabolic 'spike' AND the prolonged amino acid availability — arguably the optimal natural protein profile.
+Combined with casein's sustained release, milk protein provides both the rapid anabolic 'spike' and the prolonged amino acid availability — arguably the optimal natural protein profile.

 3